Sandy Silver

 Sidney Alexander "Sandy" Silver (born October 15, 1969) is a Canadian politician, who served as the ninth premier of Yukon from 2016 to 2023.
 He was first elected to the Yukon Legislative Assembly in the 2011 election, and was re-elected in 2016.
-He represents the electoral district of Klondike and previously served as Leader of the Yukon Liberal Party.
+He represented the electoral district of Klondike and previously served as Leader of the Yukon Liberal Party.

 Political career

 33rd Assembly

 Silver was first elected on October 11, 2011, defeating incumbent Yukon Party Cabinet minister Steve Nordick in the rural Yukon riding of Klondike.
 It was the only gain for the Yukon Liberal Party that election, which saw its caucus reduced to two seats (Silver and Darius Elias) and its leader, Arthur Mitchell defeated.

 As a member of the assembly, Sandy Silver sat on the Standing Committee on Public Accounts, the Standing Committee on Appointments to Major Government Board and Committees, and the Members’ Services Board.
 He also served on the Select Committee on Whistle-blower Protection and the Select Committee Regarding the Risks and Benefits of Hydraulic Fracturing.

 On August 17, 2012, Silver became interim leader of the Yukon Liberal Party following the resignation of Darius Elias, who quit the Liberals to sit as an Independent and leaving Silver as the lone Liberal MLA in the legislative assembly.
 Elias would later cross the floor to sit with the governing Yukon Party.

 Silver became the permanent leader of the Yukon Liberal Party by acclamation in February 2014.